ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 v:
 :  Version (plain-text; **REQUIRED**).
 Identifies the record retrieved as a DMARC Policy Record.
+This tag **MUST** be the first tag in the list.
-It **MUST** have the value of "DMARC1".
-The value of this tag **MUST** match precisely; if it does not or it is absent, the entire record **MUST** be ignored.
-It **MUST** be the first tag in the list.
+   The tag value is case sensitive, and the only possible value is "DMARC1".
+If the tag is not the first in the list, or the tag is absent, or the value is not "DMARC1", then the entire record **MUST** be ignored.

+##  Formal Definition {#formal-definition}

-A DMARC Policy Record **MUST** comply with the formal specification found in (#formal-definition) in that the "v" tag **MUST** be present and **MUST** appear first.
+A DMARC Policy Record **MUST** comply with the formal definition of same found in this section.
 Unknown tags **MUST** be ignored.
 Syntax errors in the remainder of the record **MUST** be discarded in favor of default values (if any) or ignored outright.

-Note that given the rules of the previous paragraph, the addition of a new tag into the registered list of tags does not itself require a new version of DMARC to be generated (with a corresponding change to the "v" tag's value), but a change to any existing tags does require a new version of DMARC.
+Because unknown tags **MUST** be ignored, the addition of a new tag into the registered list of tags does not itself require a new version of DMARC to be generated (with a corresponding change to the "v" tag's value), but a change to any existing tags does require a new version of DMARC.

-##  Formal Definition {#formal-definition}

 The formal definition of the DMARC Policy Record format, using [@!RFC5234] and [@!RFC7405], is as follows: